JoanBatllo/my-project-bingo/docs/docker_plan.md

     developers can run the full suite inside Docker.

 ## 3. Networking, Volumes, and Environment

-- **Network Topology** – Compose’s default bridge network is sufficient.
-The two services can talk internally if future features require it, while only the API publishes a port to the host.
+- **Network Topology** – A custom bridge network `bingo-network` connects the two services.
+They can communicate internally using service names (e.g., `persistence:8000`), while both services publish ports to the host for browser access.
-- **Persistent Volume** – a named volume `bingo-data` is mounted at `/app/data` in every service.
-SQLite stores `bingo.db` there so both containers share the same persistence and data survives restarts.
+- **Persistent Volume** – A bind mount from `./persistence/data` to `/app/data` in the
+  persistence service.
+SQLite stores `bingo.db` there so data survives container restarts.
+  The volume is only mounted in the persistence service, not shared between containers.
   If we later replace SQLite with another backend, the volume mount points are the only change needed in Compose.
 - **Environment Variables** – `BINGO_DB_PATH` standardizes how code discovers
   the database location.
 Additional knobs (e.g., logging levels, API limits)